 Edited by Grey Wolf

 Grey Wolf is the editor of Infinity Wanderers magazine.
-Below are a link to a couple of his novels, published by Scimitar Edge.
+Below are a link to a couple of his forthcoming novels, published by Scimitar Edge.
 His website is at

 www.greywolfauthor.com